 Use of School Facilities

-During the COVID19 crisis, the state of Michigan has required schools to deny access into school buildings by outside organizations.
-When this restriction has been lifted, we will once again consider all requests for facility use again.
-Permission for the use of a school facility and equipment must be obtained from Kathy Anderson at 892-3482.
+Permission for the use of a school facility and equipment must be obtained from Kathy Anderson at (616) 892-3482.
 The school's daily educational program shall always have priority when granting permission for use.

 Visitors to Evergreen